Learn how the simple yoga strap can help you experience the full benefits of the yoga pose, by extending your reach and making you feel more secure.

 This pose may feel like a vulnerable pose to you.
 If so, just cover yourself with a blanket to feel less exposed and more secure!

 If you do these poses in the order which I have given them to you, you will have a complete Yoga class with a yoga strap!
-Remember to breath into the poses, like I taught you in Beginner's Yoga.
+Remember to breathe into the poses, like I taught you in Beginner's Yoga.

 May your path to health and healing be enhanced by your learning these yoga poses with a yoga strap!
 Namaste on your journey!